LAS VEGAS CRIMINAL DEFENSE ATTORNEY ERIC P. ROY

 to allow the minor to live at his parent's home under their supervision.

-the minor reside at Juvenile Hall, Juvenile Camp, Suitable placement,
+have the minor reside at Juvenile Hall, Juvenile Camp, Suitable placement,

 or the Nevada Youth Authority.